patrickk/ColorSwatch/README.md

     - If there are errors, we would surface an error message to the user which is also captured thorugh a `useState` hook.
     - (Bonus) We could also keep the last successful result in case of an error and use that as a fallback.

+## Bonus Question
+- Is there a way to get all the named colors without making 360 calls for each S,L pair?
+    - Yes, we can reduce the number of API calls.
+We assume that once a color name changes, the previous name does not appear (e.g red ... blue ... red cannot appear again).
+There doesn't seem to be a pattern of colors repeating in the sense that a change in `n` hue degree results in a different color name.
+    - We need to find the transition point, which is when the change in hue results in a different color name.
+        - This can naively be done by fetching the first color name, then incrementing the hue by 1 degree until the color name changes.
+However, this would still result in 360 calls.
+        - Instead, we can use something like binary search to narrow in on the transition point.
+        - We can assume something like 15, 30, 45 degree increments to start with and then narrow down from there.
+            - When a color name change is detected between two hues, we can use binary search to find the exact hue where the name changes.

 ## Potential Considerations/Improvements
 - Accessibility